Ivory Coast imposes travel restrictions as Ebola fears spread

 The main airport in the commercial capital Abidjan attracts more than 2 million passengers a year and is a major transit hub in a region where travel routes are rarely direct, raising the chances of Ebola contagion.

-In the streets of Abidjan, pedestrians hurried toward new hand sanitizing stations while similar products in pharmacies were selling quickly.
-Following government recommendations, most people have stopped the lengthy handshakes that characterize street conversations - instead waving or nodding their heads.
+In the streets of Abidjan, pedestrians hurried towards new hand sanitising stations while similar products in pharmacies were selling quickly.
+Following government recommendations, most people have stopped the lengthy handshakes that characterise street conversations - instead waving or nodding their heads.

 “Today this disease has arrived and it has no remedy.
 We are afraid because we are surrounded by countries where this virus already exists, like Guinea, and these people come and go here,” said Patrice Zogba, a computer technician.